Subject: Scattered Name Service Disgregation

-When the node Y resolves normally "angelica", it gets 18.104.22.168, but when its web browser tries to resolve it, it asks for the record associated to the `http' service, therefore the resolution will return "depausceve".
-The browser will resolve "depausceve" and will finally contact the server.
-When the ftp client of Y will try to resolve "angelica", it will get the "22.214.171.124" IP.
-If Y tries to resolve a service which hasn't been associated to anything, it will get the mainip 126.96.36.199
+When the node Y resolves normally "angelica", it gets 126.96.36.199, but when for example its web browser tries to resolve it, it asks for the IP associated to the `http' service, therefore the resolution will return 188.8.131.52.

 Note that with the SNSD, the NTK_RFC 0004 will be completely deprecated.

-The service number specifies the scope of a SNSD record.
+The service number specifies the scope of an IP.
 The IP associated to the service number `x' will be returned only to a resolution request which has the same service number.